RussOakham/wanderlust-recipes/testing.md

 I used Google's lighthouse audit to test the website conforms positively with Google's performance metrics, with the intent to achieve scores of 90% in all areas on desktop.

-After running the audit, the site recieved the below scores;
+After running the audit, the site received the below scores;
 ![Google Lighthouse Audit](assets/validation/google-lighthouse-audit/GLA.PNG)

-This shows 90%+ scores in accessibility and best practices, but sub 90% in performance and SEO.
+This shows 90%+ scores for accessibility and best practices, but sub 90% in performance and SEO.
 Upon checking the reasoning for the low Performance and SEO scores, I decided to not take further action to improve the scores for the below reasons;

 <details>